slott56/slott56.github.io/Pelican/content/blog/2008/09/2008_09_09-i_didnt_get_the_memo_apparently_im_not_on_the_distribution_list_in_fact_there_may_be_no_list.rst

-They were creating each paragraph as a separate file in a :strong:`massive`  hierarchy.
+They were creating each paragraph as a separate file in a **massive**  hierarchy.
 The hierarchy was so deeply nested that they had reached the maximum path length and weren't through putting sub-(sub-)x9-sub levels in.

 There is lots of craziness here; and more that I haven't mentioned.
 MS-Word has an outlining mode.
 They were shocked that such a thing existed.
 Shocked.
-But it was :strong:`Completely Useless`  -- it didn't allow more than 8 levels of indenting.
+But it was **Completely Useless**  -- it didn't allow more than 8 levels of indenting.